 - your ability or willingness to leave Canada when the visa expires.

-Changing visitor status to permanent residency is not possible except in specific cases such as Refugee Status or Spousal Sponsorship.
-For Work Permit holders, application for permanent residency can be initiated as long as a candidate meet or qualify the eligibility criteria.
+- Permanent Residence: Changing visitor status to permanent residency is not possible except in specific cases such as Refugee Status or Spousal Sponsorship.
+For Work Permit holders, application for permanent residency can be initiated as long as the candidate meet or qualify the eligibility criteria.

 - Provide documents supporting their sponsor in Canada evidencing relationship and meeting minimum income requirements.